DomeroSoftware/xclass/docs/aclass.md

 This documentation refers to aclass version 2.0.0.

-# AUTHOR

-OnEhIppY, Domero Software <domerosoftware@gmail.com>

-# COPYRIGHT AND LICENSE

-Copyright (C) 2024 OnEhIppY, Domero Software

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 # See Also

 - [`xclass`](xclass.md): eXtended Class - Core of the xclass ecosystem